claresudbery/clare-wiki-ably/pages/think/code-princ/architecture/hexagonal-architecture-blog.md

 There is just one primary port, which represents the contract provided by a pancake maker (**IPancakeMaker**).
 It currently has just one method: **GiveMePancakes**.

-Note that the **Pancake** model is also defined here, as it is needs to be surfaced to primary users.
+Note that the **Pancake** model is also defined here, as it needs to be surfaced to primary users.
+This is a Plain Old Data object (POD), or Data Transfer Object (DTO).
+It should have no functionality.
+If it contained business logic then it would be a domain entity and it would sit in the Pancakes.Domain project.
+If that logic needed to be exposed to outer layers then it would have its own primary port via its own class interface.
+Note that often the data needed for inputs is quite different to the data needed for outputs, even on the same entity - and this is therefore handled in separate data objects - often via the request / response pattern.

 ### Clare's Pancakes - Primary Adapters